Groestlcoin/electrumx-banner-updater/README.rst

 Edit update-electrumx-banner:
 *****************************

-- Adjust the ``BITCOIN_DATADIR`` environment to specify where to find your bitcoin data directory.
+- Adjust the ``GROESTLCOIN_DATADIR`` environment to specify where to find your groestlcoin data directory.

-- Adjust the ``BITCOIN_CLI`` environment to specify where to find bitcoin-cli.
+- Adjust the ``GROESTLCOIN_CLI`` environment to specify where to find groestlcoin-cli.

 - Adjust the ``BANNER`` environment to specify the your electrumx banner file.